wavesplatform/docs.wavesplatform/docs/en/blockchain/readme.md

 <!-- ## Sponsoring

-An application developer can pay a commission to call the dApp script instead of users and thereby lower the entry threshold for them - for example, make a free trial.
+Application developers can pay fees for dApp script calls of their users and lower the entry threshold for them (for example, offer a free trial).
 [More] (/ en/blockchain/waves-protocol/sponsored-fee) -->

 ## Join the Waves Community

-* [Launch your own node](/en/waves-node/) and get rewarded for generating blocks.
+* [Launch your own node](/en/waves-node/) and get rewarded for block generation.
 * Earn on [leasing WAVES](/en/blockchain/leasing) and [staking USDN](https://waves.exchange/investments/staking/USDN).
-* [Create decentralized applications](/en/building-apps/) for gaming and gambling, DeFi, digital identity, supply chains and many others.
+* [Create decentralized applications](/en/building-apps/) for gaming and gambling, DeFi, digital identity, supply chains, and many other purposes.
 * Use [dApps built on Waves](https://www.dappocean.io/en).